pmu-tech/stub-server/README.md

 Stub server for REST APIs

-For each route, decide what will happen: a json stub, a piece of JS or use a real server
+For each route, decide what will happen: a JSON stub, a piece of JS or redirect to a real server

 - Use it with Express, [webpack-dev-server](https://github.com/webpack/webpack-dev-server) or the command line
 - Support stubs written in JSON, JS, TypeScript, HTML, jpg...